Spatially heterogeneous learning by a deep student machine: Replica theory

 \subsubsection{Order parameters}

-We numerically solved the saddle point equations to obtain the order parameters.
+We numerically solved the saddle point equations \eq{eq-SP-general} to obtain the order parameters repeating the analysis in \cite{yoshino2020complex} but in a wider parameter space.
 In Fig.~\ref{fig-order-parameter-profile-replica} we show the spatial profile of the order parameters.
+As already shown in \cite{yoshino2020complex}, the theory predicts spatially heterogeneous learning.
 It can be seen that the 'crystalline' phase with finite order parameter (inference of the teacher's configuration is successful) grows increasing $\alpha$ starting from the input/output boundaries.
 This is reminiscent of wetting transitions \cite{de1985wetting,krzakala2011melting1,krzakala2011melting2}.
+Details of the behavior of the order parameters are displayed in Fig.~\ref{fig_replica_plots}.

-The central region remains in the liquid phase with zero order parameter (inference of the teacher's configuration is impossible) until the two crystalline phases meet in the center at sufficiently large $\alpha$ which induces a jump of the order parameter at the center.
-More details of the behavior of the order parameters are displayed in Fig.~\ref{fig_replica_plots}.
-In the present paper, we skip the numerical analysis of the saddle point equations after the jumps of the order parameters which is technically difficult to handle.
+The central region remains in the liquid phase with zero order parameter (where inference of the teacher's configuration is impossible) until the two crystalline phases meet in the center at a critical point $\alpha_{c1}(L)$.
+Naturally $\alpha_{c1}(L)$ increases with $L$.
+For $\alpha > \alpha_{c1}(L)$ the central liquid phase is absent.
+As far as $\alpha < \alpha_{c1}(L)$ we find the the crystalline parts attached to the two opposite boundaries grow with $\alpha$ but the profile of the order parameters remain independent of $L$.

-These are the saddle point solutions.
-But one would wander: how a student machine can realize the two crystalline regions (teacher's configuration) if the two regions are separated by the liquid region?
-For an algorithm to work in this situation, some remanent symmetry breaking field should help the student.
-One candidate for such an effect would be fluctuating field around the saddle point.
-One would also wonder: how a DNN with the feed-forward propagation of information can have such spatial profile which is completely symmetric concerning the exchange of input/output sides?
-In sec.~\ref{sec-finite-N-finite-D-effect} we will point out that this symmetry becomes lost due to corrections to the dense limit $N \gg c \gg 1$.
+Now for $\alpha > \alpha_{c1}(L)$, where the liquid phase is absent, the order parameters depend explicitly on the depth $L$.
+One may regard this as a "finite depth $L$ effect".
+At some larger $\alpha$ it becomes difficult to follow the saddle point solution numerically.
+Presumably this implies spinodal instability associated with a first order transition to another solution $q=Q=1$ (which is a saddle point solution) at some $\alpha_{c2}(L) ( > \alpha_{c1}(L))$.
+Such a discontinuous 'perfect recovery' behavior has been found in the case of single perceptron with binary couplings \cite{gyorgyi1990first}.
+We skip detailed analysis of the 1st order transition and leave it for future works.
+Up to the discontinuous change, the evolution of the order parameters with increasing $\alpha$ is continuous.